-Every university has its own Examination Appeals Board, or COBEX (College van Beroep voor de Examens).
-The COBEX is charged primarily with evaluating decisions taken by examinations boards and examiners.
-You can also lodge an appeal with the COBEX against decisions taken by an admissions board or entrance examination committee.
-However, note that if you do not agree with an examination on the grounds of an administrative error, you do not need to appeal to the COBEX; in that case, you should discuss the error with staff at the Student Desk of your study programme.
+Every university has its own Examination Appeals Board (College van Beroep voor de Examens) or CBE for short.
+The CBE is charged primarily with evaluating decisions taken by examinations boards and examiners.
+You can also lodge an appeal with the CBE against decisions taken by an admissions board or entrance examination committee.
+However, note that if you do not agree with an examination on the grounds of an administrative error, you do not need to appeal to the CBE; in that case, you should discuss the error with staff at the Student Desk of your study programme.

 Notice of appeal